 Nevertheless, no matter the variation, an estrogen imbalance in which levels are abnormally high or low can cause a variety of negative effects.

-Estrogen naturally increases during pregnancy in order to initiate changes within the mother's uterus, cervix, vagina, and breasts as well as within other body systems.
+Estrogen naturally increases during pregnancy in order to initiate changes within the mother's uterus, cervix, vagina, and breasts as well as within other areas.
 However, the sudden influx in estrogen levels may lead to short-term symptoms, like cramps, fatigue, and headaches.

 After menopause, excessive estrogen levels manifest through symptoms such as hot flashes, weight gain, memory lapses, and irregular menstrual periods, among others.
-If left untreated, the underlying hormonal imbalance can eventually lead to life-threatening conditions such as breast cancer, uterine cancer, and ovarian cancer.
+If left untreated, the underlying hormonal imbalance can eventually lead to life-threatening conditions such as cancer of the breasts, uterus, and ovaries.

 Read more information about high estrogen levels, including warning signs and symptoms.